KrishKayc/goFIND/README.md

 Command Line Search Utility to search for words in all files inside the specified directory and all it's sub directories.

+Searches the input search string in all the files concurrently.

 ### Usage: